-Background and objectives Achieving balance in rangeland ecosystems is an important challenge in sustainable rangelands management.
-Achieving sustainable development at any level and with any goal requires principled, efficient planning and its precise implementation.
-In order to carry out various economic, social and environmental programs, developing development strategies, success in planning and implementation plans, examining and recognizing the capabilities, shortcomings and determining the level of development of local settlements, based on a set of superior indicators, is an inevitable necessity.
-This research was carried out with the aim of evaluating the sustainability and analyzing its components among the users of the pastoral units of summer rangelands in Chaypareh County.
+Background and objectives: Achieving balance in rangeland ecosystems is a fundamental challenge in sustainable rangeland management.
+The attainment of sustainable development at any level requires strategic planning and precise implementation.
+In order to develop effective economic, social, and environmental strategies, understanding local conditions, identifying strengths and weaknesses, and determining the level of development in pastoral units based on superior indicators are essential.
+This study aims to evaluate sustainability and analyze its key components among users of pastoral units in the summer rangelands of Chaypareh County.

 Type of Study: